emibrahaj/Disease-Spread-Simulation/docs/project_explanation.md

 python main.py --mode parallel --save-plots
 ```

-Compare sequential and parallel timing:
+Compare sequential and parallel performance:

 ```bash
 python main.py --mode compare --grid-size 180 --steps 100 --processes 4
 ```

-Run tests:
+Run the tests:

 ```bash
 pytest
 ```

-## What Was Implemented
+## What I Implemented

-- A grid-based SIR disease model.
+- A grid-based disease spread model
-- Sequential simulation.
+- Healthy, infected, and recovered states
-- Parallel simulation using `multiprocessing.Pool`.
+- Sequential simulation
-- Deterministic infection decisions for fair comparison.
+- Parallel simulation with `multiprocessing`
-- Benchmarking of sequential vs parallel execution.
+- Timing comparison between versions
-- Process-count comparison experiment.
+- Charts for the results
-- Result visualization with Matplotlib.
+- Tests to check that the parallel and sequential versions match

-- Automated tests checking correctness.
+## Performance Notes

-## Notes About Performance
+The parallel version is useful when the grid is bigger.
+With very small grids, the program can be slower because starting processes and passing data also takes time.

-Parallelism helps most when the grid is large enough.
-For very small grids, multiprocessing overhead can be larger than the useful work.
-This is an important real-world parallel programming lesson: parallel programs are not automatically faster, because creating processes and transferring data also has a cost.
+This was one of the main things I noticed while working on the project: parallel programming is not just about using more processes.
+The problem must be large enough for the extra work to be worth it.